Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 Let's create a Machine Learning example to make it more transparent.
 In a Machine Learning problem, it is usual to have numerous training and testing pipelines for different algorithms.
-For simplification, this step will configure one baseline pipeline in this step.
+For simplification, this step will only configure one baseline pipeline.
 Therefore, the goal is to create a Directed Acyclic Graph (DAG) that represents this pipeline.
 This single pipeline takes the initial dataset, cleans it, and gives predictions for the *day*.

 <p align="center">
             <img src="/steps/images/baseline_pipeline.svg" width=500>